Is Horseradish a Spice? Botanical Classification, Uses & Storage Guide

 Common Uses and Health Benefits

-Horseradish isn’t just about making your eyes water.
-It has a rich history of use in both cooking and traditional medicine.
+Horseradish has a rich history of use in both cooking and traditional medicine:

-• Culinary Uses: Commonly used in creamy sauces, Bloody Mary cocktails, steak accompaniments, and seafood dips.
+• Culinary Uses: Commonly used in creamy sauces, Bloody Mary cocktails, steak accompaniments, seafood dips, and as a condiment for roast beef

 Just a small amount can add depth and excitement to your meals without packing on the calories—a win-win for health-conscious foodies!